zopefoundation/fanstatic/fanstatic/README.txt

 Resource publisher middleware
 =============================

-The hurry.resource.publisher is a WSGI component that publishes registered resource libraries.
+The fanstatic.publisher is a WSGI component that publishes registered resource libraries.

-  >>> from hurry.resource.publisher import Publisher
+  >>> from fanstatic.publisher import Publisher
   >>> from paste.fixture import TestApp
   >>> from paste.httpexceptions import HTTPNotFound
   >>> app = TestApp(Publisher())